MichaelCWarren/homebridge-kasa-python/README.md

 ### Features

 -   Automatically discover TP-Link Kasa/Tapo Devices locally only on your network.
+-   Currently only Plugs, Power Strips, Wall Switches, Bulbs, and Light Strips are supported by the plug-in and added to Homebridge.
+-   This plug-in will by default filter out Native HomeKit/Matter Devices, this can be disabled to implement all supported devices on the network if desired.
--   Change Device States for Plugs, Change Device States for Power Strips, Change Device State and Supports Dimming for Switches, Change Device State and Supports Hue, Saturation, and Value (HSV), Color, Color Temperature Adjustments, and Dimming for Bulbs and Light Strips that support those options.</p>*NOTE - Not All Functions Are Currently Supported, All Devices and Functions Could Be Supported By The Plug-In In The Furture.*</p>
+-   Change Device States for Plugs, Change Device States for Power Strips, Change Device State and Supports Dimming for Wall Switches, Change Device State and Supports Hue, Saturation, and Value (HSV) and Color Temperature Adjustments, and Dimming for Bulbs and Light Strips that support those options.
+The KS240 Dual Fan and Light Dimmer Wall Switch is also supported if Native HomeKit/Matter Device Filtering is Disabled.
--   Supported Devices from the API are listed below, Devices with an asterisks ('*') next to the specific firmware will require the Username and Password for your TP-Link Kasa/Tapo Cloud Account to connect and function correctly.</p>*NOTE - Not All Devices Listed Below Are Supported By This Plug-In.
+-   Supported Devices from the API are listed below, Devices with an asterisks ('*') next to the specific firmware will require the Username and Password for your TP-Link Kasa/Tapo Cloud Account to connect and function correctly.
+If your device is not listed below, it does not mean it won't work, but there may be issues. </p>*NOTE - Not All Devices Listed Below Are Supported By This Plug-In.
 These Devices Are Supported By The Python-Kasa API Library And Could Be Supported By The Plug-In In The Future.*</p>

 ## Kasa devices